marcelbittrich/rayTracer/README.md

 (under construction)

-My onw take on the book Ray Tracing in One Weekend.
+My own take on the book Ray Tracing in One Weekend.
 I made some key changes, most notably it runs in real time and you can move the camera freely.